mdabidullah/lumensuite/packages/docs/blog/crdt-native-data-flow.md

 - This bidirectional binding is not that easy to implement reliably and requires non-trivial modifications.
 - Application-layer code often needs to distinguish whether an update comes from a remote source, which increases complexity.

-As an alternative, BlockSuite chooses to directly use the CRDT model as the single source of truth (since BlockSuite uses [Yjs](https://github.com/yjs/yjs), we also call it _YModel_ here).
+As an alternative, LumenSuite chooses to directly use the CRDT model as the single source of truth (since LumenSuite uses [Yjs](https://github.com/yjs/yjs), we also call it _YModel_ here).
 This means that regardless of whether the update comes from local or remote sources, the same process will be performed:

 1. Firstly modify YModel, triggering the corresponding [`Y.Event`](https://docs.yjs.dev/api/y.event) that contains all incremental state changes in this update.
 2. Update the model nodes in the block tree based on the `Y.Event`.